fsharp/fslang-design/README.md

-FSLangDesignGists
+F# Language Design Active Notes and Documents
 =================

-Random gists and docs related to fslang.uservoice.com discussions
+Gists and docs related to the F# langauge design process, see http://fslang.uservoice.com discussions